 Day 7: Base Camp 1(16207 feet): - Pin Parvati Pass(17388 feet) - Base Camp 2(16076 feet):

 What to Expect: Crossing crevasses, drinking from the freshly melted snow

-Take away Tip: There is just one stream that you get on glacier(if lucky) for water re-fill therefore ensure that you have filled your bottles while starting from Base Camp 1.
+Take away Tip: There is just one stream that you get on the glacier(if lucky) for water re-fill, therefore, ensure that you have filled your bottles while starting from Base Camp 1.

 Crossing pass at the height of 17338 feet!

 Day 8: Base Camp 2(16076 feet): to Wichkurung Thatch(11482 feet):